WKLA-FM: The original WKLA-FM

 The original WKLA-FM is what is now WWMN, which began operations in May 1971 and spent much of its programming day simulcasting its AM sister station throughout the 1970s.
 Around 1980, the station further separated programming from the AM's Middle of the Road format by moving into Adult Contemporary, which has been the station's format since, although the station still simulcast the AM during certain dayparts until 2000.

 Synergy Broadcast Media purchased WKLA-FM in 2012 from Lake Michigan Broadcasting.
 The deal did not close until June 19, 2013, at a price of $580,000 for WKLA-FM and sister stations WKLA and WKZC.
 Almost immediately, Synergy announced that it was seeking FCC approval to move the areas oldest operating FM station to Thompsonville, Michigan.
 (FCC File #BPH-20130801A0K).

-The station changed its call sign to the current WWMN on August 15, 2016.
+The station changed its call sign to WWMN on August 15, 2016.
 On November 18, 2016, WWMN debuted its new adult album alternative format, branded as "106.3 The Mitten".